WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_SERVER.md

 2. Open the **common.properties** file in a flat-text editor.
 3. Edit the file inserting the information for your database.
 Instructions on editing the file are provided in the file itself.

 The Report CLI is now ready for running.
-To start the Report CLI, run the following command: `./reportcli.sh`
+To start the Report CLI, browse to `/opt/wa/report` and run the following command: `./reportcli.sh`

 Consider the following example: